Why isn’t Amazon accepting my brand Registry?

 In order to check that the person applied for the Brand Registry and the one owning the trademark is, in fact, the same person, Amazon needs to contact your representative, whose email is available online.
 For example, we represent a client in the UK.
 Amazon can easily find our information online by searching Bonamark.com.

 A compliance manager can send us the verification code and we will receive it and forward to our client.
 We know our client, Amazon knows us and we can confirm that you are the owner of the trademark.

 How to fix the "no contact information available" problem?

 a) Change your details.
-Some Trademark Offices allow listing your email online.
+Some Trademark Offices allow listing your email online (the USPTO for example).
 You will be heavily spammed so make sure that you have a special email for this.
 The UK IPO will refuse to publish your email/phone on the public registry though.

-b) Contact us and we or our attorney will "takeover" your trademark.
-It means that they will be listed as your representatives and Amazon will contact us so we will forward the verification code to you.
-We can solve this problem within a few days.
+b) Contact us and we or our attorney will "takeover" your trademark for US$70.
+It means that we will be listed as your representatives and Amazon will contact us so we will forward the verification code to you as Amazon recognizes us as authorzed representatives of the trademark owner.
+We can solve this problem within a week.

 2. No website.